Tuesday's Scottish Gossip

-Scottish Gossip: Dundee Utd, Calum Butcher, St Johnstone, Callum Davidson, Rangers, Celtic, Livingston, Aberdeen, Hibs
+Scottish Gossip: Dundee Utd, Calum Butcher, St Johnstone, Callum Davidson, Rangers, Hearts, Celtic, Livingston, Aberdeen, Hibs

 Last updated on .From the section Scottish

-Dundee United defender Calum Butcher's challenge on Celtic's David Turnbull is set to be retrospectively upgraded from a yellow to red card under the Scottish FA's fast-track disciplinary system.
+Dundee United midfielder Calum Butcher's challenge on Celtic's David Turnbull is set to be retrospectively upgraded from a yellow to red card under the Scottish FA's fast-track disciplinary system.
 (Daily Mail, print edition)

 St Johnstone are braced for an approach from Preston for manager Callum Davidson after the Championship club sacked Frankie McAvoy.
 Motherwell boss Graham Alexander - another former Preston star - is also expected to be a contender for the vacancy.
 (Sun)